roc-streaming/roc-vad/README.md

 Receiver-side parameters essential for latency are:

 * `--target-latency` - which latency should be maintained
-* `--min-latency` - which minimum latency causes session restart
-* `--max-latency` - which maximum latency causes session restart
+* `--latency-tolerance` - maximum allowed deviation of current latency from target

 You can also force specific latency tuner settings (by default they're auto-selected based on target latency):